Excel SWITCH Function (Table of Contents)

 =IF(A2>=85, “Distinction”, IF(A2>=75, “First Class”, IF(A2>=60, “Second Class”, IF(A2>=35, “Pass”, “Fail”))))

-But SWITCH function cannot accept operator symbols to determine the result, and still, we have to rely on nested IF conditions to get the results.
+But the SWITCH function cannot accept operator symbols to determine the result, and still, we have to rely on nested IF conditions to get the results.

 Things to Remember

-- In the case of the operator, a symbol to determine the logic, we have to rely on IF conditions.
+- In the case of the operator, a symbol, to determine the logic, we have to rely on IF conditions.

 - SWITCH Function in Excel can handle 126 logical tests and results, but IF is limited to 64 conditions.